-Come Around “How To” (20190824)
+Come Around “How To” (20210301)

 USNA RV CHAPTER

-HOW TO PUT ON A “COMEAROUND”
+HOW TO PUT ON A “COME AROUND”

-Ideally the first work will be about a year in advance.
-It could be done with 3-4 months notice, although that will compress the work you must do into a shorter timeframe, and may limit attendance due to people having scheduling conflicts.
-Giving 9-12 months notice should increase attendance as it allows people to get things onto their travel calendar sooner.
+Ideally the first work will be at least a year in advance.
+It could be done with 4-6 months notice, although that will compress the work you must do into a shorter time frame, and may limit attendance due to people having scheduling conflicts.
+Giving 9-12 months notice should increase attendance as it allows people to get our events onto their travel calendar sooner.

-The first decision is where.
-Choose a place that you have been to before or holds an interest.
-This could be a park, a city, or a nearby attraction type of place.
-Unless you are extremely familiar with the location, choose one reasonable near you as you will probably have to visit it once or twice to complete preparation details and ensure all will go smoothly.
+The first decision is location.
+Choose a place that you have been to before or has a unique interest.
+This could be a park, a city, or a nearby attraction.
+Unless you are extremely familiar with the location, it is suggested to choose one reasonably near you, as you will probably have to visit it once or twice to complete preparation details and ensure all will go smoothly.
 Once you have a general location choosing the RV park or campground is the next priority.
 Somewhere that can accommodate 15-25 RV’s is best.